cncf/tag-security/assessments/projects/openfga/joint-assessment.md

 worth noting.
 If nothing found use the below example:

-> TAG-Security's hands-on assessment did not reveal any significant or notable security findings for [project].
+> TAG-Security's hands-on assessment did not reveal any significant or notable security findings for OpenFGA.
 This outcome does not indicate that none exist, rather that none were discovered.
+-->

-## Roadmap
+## Roadmap [TODO] fill in consultation with project team

 * Project Next Steps.
 Link to your general roadmap, if available, then list prioritized next steps that may have an impact on the risk profile of your